 Let’s illustrate this:

 We can predict a user's behavior in order for him to navigate through apps even more smoothly.
 For instance; let’s say someone always uses the same screen in a particular app, but he needs five clicks to get to that screen.
-By predicting his behavior, the app can make a suggestion at the first screen he sees, guiding him directly to his most used screen.
+By predicting his behavior, the app can make a suggestion on the first screen he sees, guiding him directly to his most used screen.

 Did you know every Netflix user has a different homepage?
 That’s because it is composed of suggestions applicable to only you, based on your watching behavior.
 The same logic can be used in dozens of other apps.
 The more you use an app, the better it gets to know you, and the better it can present you with a custom-made offer.

 Thanks to machine learning and to data, we can predict, classify, detect/alert, optimize, automate, generate, and much more.
 It is often the combination of ‘emerging’ technologies that leads to efficient, impressive solutions.

 Thanks to our machine learning roadmap and experience, we offer end-to-end solutions with a touch of machine learning, making your application stand out from the crowd.
 Do you have interesting data or use cases?
 We are happy to think with you!

 Our Machine Learning Roadmap

 That machine learning is here to stay was already known.
 But the last years really proved that not using machine learning means you get left behind.
 Many jobs will change, enhanced (not replaced) by machine learning algorithms.
 Some of our developers already started using co-pilot (a machine learning product) that helps with programming.

 At icapps, we want to make sure that we, together with our customers, stay on top!

 We now want to distribute our learnings internally so everyone within icapps can think alongside our customers and decide whether this can be an added value for them.